develop-me/bootcamp--setup/windows/readme.md

 If Virtualisation is not enabled you will need to [enable it in your BIOS/UEFI](https://www.isumsoft.com/computer/enable-virtualization-technology-vt-x-in-bios-or-uefi.html).

+## Virgin Broadband

+If you're using Virgin Broadband you will need to [disable "Virus Safe"](https://my.virginmedia.com/my-apps/onlinesecurity/websafe/settings) before running the setup script.
+Unfortunately they're a bit over-zealous and block *all* GitHub traffic, which probably stops one or two bits of malicious code, but also stops all of the code that we need!

 ## Download and install

 - [VS Code](https://code.visualstudio.com)